FoxServers/issues/README.md

-# This is the issues/bug report page for FoxServers
+# This is the issues/bug report page for the FoxServers Website
-Please leave a detailed report of any bugs found.
+Please leave a detailed report of any bugs found or features you wish to see.
 This is not a complaint forum, and requests for permissions, unbans, etc. will be ignored here.
-A sample format has been provided:

-Title: A Brief Title

-Issue Location: (Website, Bot, Discord, Other)

-Issue: A brief sample description.
-Please describe in detail steps to recreate if possible.
+For our software releases, please use the issues page in the repository for faster resolution of your issue.